someflow/degradedDoc/README.md

 Installation guide: (https://tesseract-ocr.github.io/tessdoc/Installation.html)

-OCR engine used in this package as base.
+The base OCR engine used for text detection in this project.

 #### Poppler

 An installation guide can be found here, briefly at the top: (https://pypi.org/project/pdf2image/)

-Required to used pdf2image package to enable pdf-input.
+Used for the pdf2image package, to enable PDF-input.

 #### Fontforge-Python